Volvo Trucks

-Volvo Trucks (Volvo Lastvagnar) is a truck manufacturing division of Volvo based in Gothenburg, Sweden.
+Volvo Trucks (Volvo Lastvagnar, /sv/) is a truck manufacturing division of Volvo based in Gothenburg, Sweden.

 Volvo Trucks was a separate company within Volvo.
 The Volvo Group was reorganised on 1 January 2012 and as a part of the process, Volvo Trucks ceased to be a separate company and was instead incorporated into Volvo Group Trucks along Volvo's other truck operations, as Renault Trucks and Mack Trucks.

 The first Volvo truck rolled off the production lines in 1928, and in 2016 Volvo Trucks employed more than 52,000 people around the world.
 With global headquarters in Gothenburg, Sweden, Volvo manufactures and assembles its trucks in eight wholly owned assembly plants and nine factories owned by local interests.
 Volvo Trucks produces and sells over 190,000 units annually.